tarekcampossaleh/ascii-canvas/README.md

 ```

 ## Read-Only Client (live-view)
-> In order to correctly render a canvas, it is necessary to pre-create a blank canvas, [follow this request](https://github.com/tarekcampossaleh/ascii-canvas/blob/main/README.md#routes) in order to perform that
+> To correctly render a canvas, it is necessary to pre-create a blank canvas, [follow this request](https://github.com/tarekcampossaleh/ascii-canvas/blob/main/README.md#routes) to perform that

 ```css
 get /canvas/:id